 Physical activity is an important factor in staying healthy and being ready to learn.
 The Board encourages every student to develop the knowledge and skills necessary to perform a variety of physical activities, to regularly participate in physical activity, and to appreciate and enjoy physical activity as an ongoing part of a healthy lifestyle.
 In addition, staff, students, and families are encouraged to participate in and model physical activity as a valuable part of daily life.
-The district encourages employees to model healthy eating and physical activity.
-The District incorporates fitness center discounts for employees and nutrition awareness seminars.
+LCA encourages employees to model healthy eating and physical activity.
+LCA incorporates fitness center discounts for employees and nutrition awareness seminars.
 Students are encouraged to walk or bike to school where practical.
-The district will provide a comprehensive program promoting healthy eating, and PA for students and employees, with healthy limits on school recreational screen time.
+LCA will provide a comprehensive program promoting healthy eating, and physical activity for students and employees, with healthy limits on school recreational screen time.